zefoy/ngx-swiper-wrapper/example/README.md

-# Example app for the angular2-swiper-wrapper
+# Example app for the ngx-swiper-wrapper